iamnbutler/kaishi/readme.md

 ##Version History

+* 1.1 Minor Adjustments
-1.1 Commented out jQuery
+	* Commented out jQuery
-	  - Not all projects require jQuery, and it is useless to load something you are not using.
+		* Not all projects require jQuery, and it is useless to load something you are not using.
-	  - Simply uncomment line 23 to activate it.
+		* Simply uncomment line 23 to activate it.
-	 Stripped [.clearfix] out of css.
+	* Stripped [.clearfix] out of css.
 Was not being used enough to justify a place in the base css.
-1.0 Release Version: *Added primary files, stripped comments and added readme*
+* 1.0 Release Version: *Added primary files, stripped comments and added readme*

 ##Credits